KitronikLtd/Kitronik-Pico-Simply-Servos-MicroPython/README.md

 # Kitronik-Pico-Simply-Servos-MicroPython
-A class and example code to use the Kitronik Simply Servos board for Raspberry Pi Pico. (www.kitronik.co.uk/5339)
+A MicroPython class and example code to use the Kitronik Simply Servos board for Raspberry Pi Pico. (www.kitronik.co.uk/5339)

-This is the microPython version.
-For CircuitPython see: https://github.com/KitronikLtd/Kitronik-Pico-Simply-Servos-CircuitPython

-To use save SimpyServos.py file onto the Pico so it can be imported
+To use save SimpyServos.py file onto the Pico so it can be imported.

 ## Import SimplyServos.py and construct an instance:
     import SimplyServos